Guides

 According to the Southern Living website, there are two ways to get in touch with its representatives:

-The easiest way to get published is to get your article approved by Southern Living’s editors.
+The easiest way to get published is to get your article accepted by Southern Living’s editors.
 So, why not contact them directly and send them your pitch?

 Which editor you should contact depends on the section you want to write for.
 For example, if you want to share tips on house décor, you should contact the editor in charge of the Home section.